 9. Fair Housing Training

 One individual each representing the Developer, Architectural firm and General Contractor will be required to have completed training in Fair Housing Accessibility, Design, and Construction prior to application.
 The training must cover at least four (4) hours of relevant material.
 If providing more than one certificate to meet the 4 hour requirement, agendas of each training must be provided.
-The individual representing the developer and the general contractor can be the same person.
+The individual representing the developer and the general contractor can be the same person if an Identity of Interest exists which must be acknowledged on the Attachment #4 provided by the Owner.

 OHFA will also accept the following training classes for the Developer, Architectural firm and General Contractor, in addition to any other OHFA approved training (this is not an exclusive list):

-Fair Housing Training conducted at the Oklahoma Coalition for Affordable Housing Conference.
+Fair Housing Training conducted by the Oklahoma Coalition for Affordable Housing.

 E&A Team online webinar “Fair Housing Act, ADA and Section 504 Design Requirements for Multifamily Housing.”